 Place your beef roast in the slow cooker.
 Chop the carrots, onion, and celery and add those on top of the meat.

 Place the potatoes on top of everything else and close the slow cooker.
-You want to try to keep the potatoes on top of everything without them getting into the broth.
+Try to keep the potatoes out of the broth.
+You can use any type of potato.
+I prefer red potatoes.
+Justin prefers regular baking potatoes.
+It tastes good either way!

 Carefully remove the potatoes from the slow cooker and smash them with a potato masher.
 You don’t want them to become creamy, just broken up a bit.